Visiting Japan: Two Weeks, Four Destinations, A Multitude of Impressions

 Three words for Miyajima Island: spiritual, natural, serene

 The fast-paced, high-tech, no holds barred atmosphere of Tokyo couldn’t have been more jarring after my time in Hiroshima and Miyajima.
 Just figuring out how to use the Metro system in Tokyo was a challenge.
-But even more difficult was deciding what to do in the short time I had available.
+But even more difficult was deciding what to do in Tokyo during the short time I had available.
 From the traditional Tsujiki Fish Market, through which 2,000 tons of seafood pass every day, I moved to the Shiodome district, where I watched the giant cuckoo-clock on the face of the Nippon TV glass skyscraper perform its shenanigans.
 On the 43rd floor of the Shiodome City Center, I took in a free view over the city that was every bit as good as the pricey ride to the top of Tokyo Skytree.
 Just a few short blocks from the glitzy Skytree stood Senso-ji, the oldest temple in Tokyo.

 I was whisked between ancient temples on speeding Metro bullets.
 To reach Hama-rikju Park on Tokyo Bay I braved a searing sun and nightmare traffic that zipped by just inches from the sidewalk.
 But beyond the entrance lay a tranquil world of birds chirping and crystal streams burbling through Japanese gardens.
 Frazzled by my dash from place to place, I retreated to the tea house in the center of the lake in Hama-rikju Park and whiled away a delightful hour over Matcha tea and sweet dumplings.